NicodemusGurion/nicodemusgurion.github.io/_posts/The First and the Last in Islam.md

 > Revelation 1:17-18 When I saw him, I fell at his feet as though dead.
 But he laid his right hand on me, saying, “Fear not, **I am the first and the last**, 18 and the living one.
 I died, and behold I am alive forevermore, and I have the keys of Death and Hades.

-This person identifies himself as "the First and the Last", in other words this is God/Allah.
+This person identifies himself as "the First and the Last", in other words this is Allah.
 He also calls himself "the First and the Last" in the next chapter:

 > Revelation 2:8 "And to the angel of the church in Smyrna write: ‘The words of **the first and the last**, who died and came to life.'"

-This is God/Allah.
+This is Allah.
 No doubt.
 No one else can claim that title.

 But did you notice?
 Revelation 1:18 says "I died, and behold I am alive forevermore" and 2:8 says "who died and came to life".

-When did God/Allah ever die and come back to life?
+When did Allah ever die and come back to life?

 It happened when God came to earth, died, and was resurrected, as **Jesus**.

 Yes, this is talking about Jesus.
 Jesus is "the First and the Last".
-Jesus is called by a title that **only** belongs to God/Allah.
-Because Jesus **is** God/Allah.
+Jesus is called by a title that **only** belongs to Allah.
+Because Jesus **is** Allah.

 In Revelation 22:13, "the First and the Last", Jesus, is also called "the Alpha and the Omega", a synonymous title.